Yanar Bulag: Azerbaijan's mysterious burning spring

 Near Baku, Absheron Peninsula (northern Azerbaijan) |

-Phenomenon Type |
+Phenomenon type |

 Fire spring – water ignites due to high methane content |